SINTEF/simapy/README.md

-SIMAPY - Python utilities for SIMA
+SIMAPy - Python utilities for SIMA
 =================================================================

 This Python library can be used to interact with [SIMA](https://sima.sintef.no)